Leadwerks/Documentation/2ddrawing.md

 tile:MidHandle()
 tile:SetPosition(cx, cy)

+--Main loop
 while not window:KeyDown(KEY_ESCAPE) and not window:Closed() do

+	--Get the mouse position
 	local mousepos = window:GetMousePosition()

+	--Get the rotation
 	local a = Angle(mousepos.x - cx, mousepos.y - cy)

+	--Display the rotation in the window titlebar

+	--Set the tile rotation
     tile:SetRotation(a)

     --Update the world